Mistral T-21

-The Mistral T-21 is a Canadian trailerable sailboat, that was designed by Mistral Sailboats and first built in 1978.
+The Mistral T-21 is a sailboat, that was designed by Mistral Sailboats and first built in 1978.

 Production

 The design was built by Mistral Sailboats in Longueuil, Quebec, Canada, starting in 1978, but the company had ceased production by 1987 when it went out of business.

 Design

 The Mistral T-21 is a small recreational keelboat, built predominantly of fibreglass.
 It has a fractional sloop rig, a raked stem, a vertical transom, a transom-hung rudder controlled by a tiller and a retractable centreboard keel.
 It displaces 2700 lb and carries 770 lb of ballast.

 The boat has a draft of 5.10 ft with the centreboard extended and 1.16 ft with it retracted, allowing beaching or ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and manoeuvring.

 The design has sleeping accommodation for four people, with a single berth in the bow cabin, a drop down table that converts to a double berth in the main cabin and a quarter berth on the port side, under the cockpit.
 The galley is located on the port side just forward of the companionway ladder.
 The galley is equipped with a two-burner stove and a sink.
 The head is located in the bow cabin on the starboard side.
 Cabin headroom is 56 in.

 The design has a PHRF racing average handicap of 234 and a hull speed of 5.79 kn.